fstrub95/nnsparse/README.md

   * [densify](#torch.Tensor.densify) : turn a sparse matrix/vector into a dense vector/matrix
   * [ssort](#torch.Tensor.ssort) : sort a sparse vector according its values
   * [ssortByIndex](#torch.Tensor.ssortByIndex) : sort the index of a sparseVector ;
+  * [DynamicSparseTensor] : builder to efficiently create Tensor by preallocating memory (up to 100 time faster than classic methods)

 New methods will be progressively added.
 To come, addSparse(), mulSparse().